yochanapreethi/yochanapreethi/README.md

 # Hi, I’m Yochana Preethi

-I’m a data enthusiast who loves turning raw numbers into meaningful stories.
-With a growing skill set in Power BI, Excel, SQL, and Python, I enjoy building dashboards and visualizations that help people see the bigger picture.
+I’m a Data Analyst who speaks fluent **Power BI, Excel, SQL, and Python**.

-I’m currently exploring opportunities as a Data Analyst where I can contribute, learn, and grow.
+Basically, I turn chaotic spreadsheets into dashboards that actually make sense.

-When I’m not deep in data, I’m probably blogging, doodling, or finding creative ways to stay curious.
+When I’m not decoding data, I’m busy blogging, doodling, or arguing with pie charts about their life choices.

 ## Connect with me